udacity/self-driving-car/image-localization/community-code/RoboCar/README.md

 Average training rate for the setup was 4.23 iter/sec

-Average prediction rate 45,7 fps.
+Average prediction rate 45.7 fps.

-##Acknowledgements
+##Acknowledgments
 Thank you to [rwightman](https://github.com/rwightman/udacity-driving-reader) for an excellent ros bag processing script.
 Thank you to my parents and friends who have supported me throughout the Challenge!